OCIPOC/courses-and-books/python-data-structures/book/maps-hashtables-skiplists.md

          h += ord(character)                  # add in value of next character return h
     ```
-- Compression functions - in some cases, the result of the hash function can't be used immediatly.
-The result can be negative or exceet the capacity of the underlying array.
-In such cases we need compressions functions.
+- Compression functions - in some cases, the hash function results can't be used immediately.
+Results can be negative or exceed the capacity of the underlying array.
+In such cases, we need compressions functions.
     - The Division Method - <strong>i mod N</strong>
     - The MAD (Multiply-Add-and-Divide) Method - <strong>((a*i + b) mod p)  mod N</strong>
     - Collision-Handling Schemes
-        - Separate Chaining - use secondary container.
+        - Separate Chaining - use a secondary container.
 For example, the value of the Hash Table is a list of values
         - Open Addressing -
             - Linear Probing - if h(k) = j and j is taken, try j+1
             - Quadratic Probing - h(k) + i^2 for i = 0...n